How is a Pedelec Helmet Different From Other Helmets?

 - Strap: The helmet shouldn’t slip and shift on your head.
 Be sure the chin strap fits under your chin snug and comfortable.

 - Straight: A helmet should be worn low on the forehead, right above your eyebrows.
 Check the mirror or have someone help you determine the fit.

 If the helmet is damaged – replace it immediately.
 And replace it at least every 5 years for wear and tear.
 Replace it even more often and if you keep it in the garage – especially – I’d replace it closer to every 3 years.
+Check with the manufacturer how often they recommend replacing their brand.
 Things get exposed to extreme temps in a garage so better to be safe.
 The foam will get brittle.
 And the materials used to make the helmet can affect the liner materials such as glues and resins.
 It’s also recommended because of the advances in helmet design improvements.
 They are updated all the time like most things today.

 I’ve been seeing some with rear lights and signal lights built into the helmet which I think are very cool.
 It creates higher visibility with the lights as high as your head as opposed to low on the bike above the tires.

 This one is from Amazon.
 Click the image to check it out.

 The main thing is – just get out there with a good solid helmet specifically designed for riding electric bikes and have a good time!

 Have fun and be safe.
 Wear your helmet!